Welcome to Arizona State University! We’re here to help you become a Tempe expert.

-The red sandstone buttes of Papago Park make it a picturesque destination for hiking and biking, but also learning.
+The red sandstone buttes of Papago Park make it a picturesque destination for hiking and biking.
 Located north of Tempe Town Lake, Papago’s trails can be accessed from Mill and Curry and College and Curry.
-You’ll also find the Desert Botanical Garden, Hall of Flame Fire Museum, the Phoenix Zoo, Arizona Historical Society Museum and S’edav Va’aki Museum (formerly Pueblo Grande Museum and Archaeological Park here.
+You’ll also find Desert Botanical Garden, Hall of Flame Fire Museum, the Phoenix Zoo, Arizona Historical Society Museum and S’edav Va’aki Museum (formerly Pueblo Grande Museum Archaeological Park here.

 Downtown Tempe, located next door to campus, is a natural gathering spot for students, locals and visitors.
 There are more than 100 shops, restaurants and taverns along Mill Avenue.
 It is the perfect place for a fun night out or for people watching from a shady patio.
 Downtown Tempe is also the spot to shop for ASU fan gear.
 Check out our list of all the best places to grab Sun Devil apparel, accessories and more.

 Find info about upcoming festivals, fun runs, triathlons, live music and more on the Tempe Tourism event calendar.